vish9812/analog/README.md

 ### CLI

-Manage _multiple_ log files directly from the command line with the Analog CLI tool.
+Analyze _multiple_ log files directly from the command line with the Analog CLI tool.

-For details, refer to its [README.md](https://github.com/vish9812/analog/blob/main/src/cmd/README.md) file.
+For details, refer to its [README.md](https://github.com/vish9812/analog/blob/main/cmd/README.md) file.

 ### Web UI